Suicide Prevention Month 2020

 September is Suicide Prevention Month!
-We have a variety of activities planned during the month of September, as well as for the fall semester and beyond.
+We want the MSU community to be aware of available services, as well as the variety of activities planned during the month of September and beyond!

 Out of the Darkness Community Walk

 Online and in person events, TBD

 This annual event for the American Foundation for Suicide Prevention raises money for suicide prevention, education, research, and advocacy.
 The Bozeman walks have raised well over $40,000 and is a great way to show community support for those impacted by suicide.

 For questions, please contact the event organizer.

 For more information on the event, visit the AFSP website